A Partially Derivative-Free Proximal Method for Composite Multiobjective Optimization in the H\"older Setting: Applications and Numerical Results

 \begin{example}[AAS1] Let $F: \R^2 \to \R^2$ be defined by $F(x) = (f_1(x), f_2(x))$ with

 where $1 < p < 2$.
-The first objective exhibits a quadratic structure with strong convexity, while the second objective represents a $p$-norm regularization term with Hölder continuous gradients.
+The first objective exhibits a quadratic structure with strong convexity, while the second objective represents a $p$-norm regularization term with H\"{o}lder continuous gradients.
 The problem parameters are specified as follows:

 \end{example}

 \begin{example}[AAS2] Consider the following biobjective function: